jsonMartin/readwise-mirror/README.md

 # Readwise Mirror Plugin

+> [!WARNING]
+> Readwise Mirror 2.x is a major rewrite of the plugin which might break things due to changes how filenames are generated and validated.
+The documentation contains a step-by-step guide how you can prepare an existing Readwise library by adding the `uri` tracking property to your items before upgrading to ensure links to items in your Readwise library will be updated.
+You can find the guide [here](#upgrading-from-1xx-to-2xx).

 **Readwise Mirror** is an unoffical open source plugin for the powerful note-taking and knowledge-base application [Obsidian](http://obsidian.md/).
 This plugin allows a user to "mirror" their entire Readwise library by automatically downloading all highlights/notes and syncing changes directly into an Obsidian vault.

 ![example.gif](https://raw.githubusercontent.com/jsonMartin/readwise-mirror/master/example.gif)